shehancshanaka/Library_Management_System_MERN/README.md

 ## Getting Started

-Clone the project via visual code and run command in terminal "npm install".
+Clone the project and run "npm install" command in terminal .

 ## Prerequisites